simona-wang/negotiation_arena/README.md

 This project combines a local analysis pipeline with several LLM generation notebooks executed on Google Colab.
 The final analysis is designed to be reproducible from the stored CSV files in the `results/` directory, without requiring the user to rerun the LLM simulations.

-### Why Google Colab was used
+### Why Google Colab Was Used

-The LLM simulations were run on Google Colab because local hardware was not sufficient to run all model generations efficiently.
-Some experiments required repeated LLM calls across several scenarios, negotiation conditions, and runs.
-Running these experiments locally would have been slow and unreliable, while Colab provided a more practical environment for executing model-based simulations.
+Google Colab was leveraged to bypass local hardware limitations during the intensive LLM generation phase.
+The experiments required repetitive, multi-turn model inference loops across several scenarios, prompting conditions, and runs, making local execution computationally unfeasible.

-Colab was used mainly for the generation phase:
+Colab was restricted exclusively to the **generation pipeline**:

-1. loading or defining the negotiation setup;
+* Defining the negotiation parameters and scenarios.
-2. running the selected LLM model;
+* Executing the active LLM agent dialogue loops.
-3. generating turns and outcomes;
+* Extracting conversation turns and structural decisions.
-4. saving the generated outputs as CSV files.
+* Saving and exporting the final execution tracks as CSV logs.

-The final analysis notebook does not regenerate the LLM outputs.
-Instead, it loads the generated CSV files from `results/` and performs the analysis from there.
+The main analysis notebook operates entirely offline, loading these pre-generated CSV files directly from the `results/` directory to ensure fast, predictable local reproducibility.
 ### Model Choices

 Different language models were deployed depending on the computational and architectural requirements of each experimental pipeline: